Cybersecurity in Fintech. Why Is It Important?

 • Identity theft, which may lead to social engineering attacks or phishing

-• Money theft and laundering
+• Frauds and money laundering

 • Application breaches and data leaks